remotion-dev/remotion/packages/docs/docs/render-still.md

 _optional - default `{}`_

-An object containing key-value pairs of environment variables which will be injected into your Remotion projected and which can be accessed by reading the global `process.env` object.
+An object containing key-value pairs of environment variables which will be injected into your Remotion project and which can be accessed by reading the global `process.env` object.

 ### `dumpBrowserLogs?`

 _optional - default `false`_

-A boolean value deciding whether Puppeteer logs should be printed to the console.
+A boolean value deciding whether Puppeteer logs should be printed to the console, useful for debugging only.

 ### `onError?`